N02878802/PiCam/README.md

 # PiCam - Embedded Linux Final

 * static - Directory of all static server files, such as images and databases
-* templates - All website pages, such as index/home page
+* templates - All website pages, such as the index/home page
 * piCam4.py - Flask web framework, handles all web page requests.